Endava/cats/README.md

 ## Notes on Unit Tests

 You may see some `ERROR` log messages while running the Unit Tests.
 Those are expected behaviour for testing the negative scenarios of the `Fuzzers`.

+## Notes on skipped Tests
+You may notice a significant number of tests marked as `skipped`.
+CATS will try to apply all `Fuzzers` to all fields, but this is not always possible.
+For example the `BooleanFieldsFuzzer` cannot be applied to `String` fields.
+This is why that test attempt will me marked as skipped.
+It was an intentional decision to report also the `skipped` tests in order to show that CATS actually tries all the `Fuzzers` on all the fields/paths/endpoints.

 # Available arguments
 - `--contract=LOCATION_OF_THE_CONTRACT` supplies the location of the OpenApi or Swagger contract.